 - Practise proper hand hygiene and respiratory etiquette, this includes:

 - cough or sneeze into your elbow or a tissue;

 - put used tissues into a lined garbage bin and wash your hands afterwards;

 - use hand sanitizer with at least 60% alcohol content; and

 Cultural or religious considerations

 People must observe a 2-metre (6-feet) distance to witness the preparation of the body.
-If the deceased was not exposed to COVID-19, extra precautions beyond what is typical are not necessary.

 Find more information on COVID-19.
 If you have non-medical questions, phone the COVID-19 toll-free InfoLine 1-877-374-0425 between 7:30 a.m. and 8 p.m., 7 days a week.